 By capitalizing the words, Become, Reveal, Fulfill, Manifest, Discover and Dominion, Nya’s intention is to establish how ‘work’ preceded creation, unveiled creation and established creation.
 In other words, before God created the earth, work already existed in Him and when He spoke the earth into existence, work, by His Spirit, formed what He said.

-“God, Work and Faith are inseparable, for faith and work were in Him and with Him from the beginning and His Word (the source of His Faith) has within it the power, capacity or “work” to manifest when Man hears, confesses, understands, obeys and retains it.”
+“God, Work and Faith are inseparable, for faith and work were in Him and with Him before He began the beginning and His Word (the source of His Faith) has within it the power, capacity or “work” to manifest when Man hears, confesses, understands, obeys and retains it.”

 As the old and rusty suitcase handle and zipper in the lower register of the composition suggests, it is only when a human being gets a grip on his life and settles down to earnestly thirst and diligently quest to discover his divine purpose for existence that he can begin to confidently work and walk towards his glorious destiny.
 In other words, work is the journey to every Man’s destiny and without work, every destiny remains hidden in ambitions, padlocked in careers, zipped up in earning a wage and veiled in toiling, jobbing, hustling and laboring to survive.